ianmcodes/ianmcodes.github.io/_drafts/webassembly-three-ways.md

 | Rust | 33K |
 | Go | 1.4M |

+As you can see AssemblyScript is the clear winner size wise.
+But the really surprizing result here is how huge the Go binary is!
+The go compiler doesn't provide any optimization options it's self.
+In fact the guidance from the Go team for [reducing the size of Wasm files](https://github.com/golang/go/wiki/WebAssembly#reducing-the-size-of-wasm-files) is to just use gzip or brotli compression.
+Or to switch to using TinyGo.

 ### Benchmark

 | Language | Average Execution Time (ms) |